brydenm/Python-Scripts/README.md

 Collection of useful python scripts for data cleaning and analysis

 Suggested additions:

--XML to pandaframes
+- XML to pandaframes
--Collate XLSX files to CSV
+- Collate XLSX files to CSV